 If the product and packaging are already completely designed, the agent will then approach manufacturers in that industry for a quote for making this item.
 If not, many sourcing agencies offer various trade services that include consulting, product development and packaging services.

 After the client chooses a manufacturer, the sourcing agent will negotiate a contract with that factory that will include the product specifications, payment terms, production time frame, and other details.

 Sourcing companies also have catalogues of items they’ve sourced in the past to provide companies with a starting place.
 Agencies often provide additional support and trade services such as conducting quality control and factory audits, graphic design, testing and certification support, product consolidation, and logistics consulting to ensure smooth production and delivery.

 Depending on the sourcing agency, fees are assessed by adding an additional per-item cost to the quote received from a factory, adding a percentage commission to the order, or charging a flat fee.

 Pros of Using a Chinese Sourcing Company

 Contracting out for your product sourcing frees your company up to focus on your core business and reduces your risk of losing your investment.

 Unfortunately, scams and misrepresentation are rampant on sites like Alibaba and Made-in-China.
 It’s not uncommon for suppliers to promise low prices and high-quality products and then take your deposit and run.
-It’s very difficult to independently verify an account is who they claim to be and have the necessary production capabilities.
+It’s very difficult to independently verify an account is who it claims to be and has the necessary production capabilities.
 Another common occurrence is receiving poorly packaged goods with cheaply made materials barely resembling your original product design.